mother-of-all-self-hosting/ansible-role-endlessh/README.md

 - [`com.devture.ansible.role.playbook_help`](https://github.com/devture/com.devture.ansible.role.playbook_help)
 - [`com.devture.ansible.role.systemd_docker_base`](https://github.com/devture/com.devture.ansible.role.systemd_docker_base)

-Check [defaults/main.yml](defaults/main.yml) for the full list of supported options.
+Check [`defaults/main.yml`](defaults/main.yml) for the full list of supported options.
+Refer to [this page](docs/configuring-endlessh.md) for details about setting up the service with this role.

-💡 See this [document](docs/configuring-endlessh.md) for details about setting up the service with this role.
+💡 For an Ansible playbook which integrates this role and makes it easier to use, see the [Mother-of-All-Self-Hosting Ansible playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).

 ## Development